Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: From Bias Modeling to (Semi-)Automated Data Annotation

 \paragraph{Representing Concepts with Directions} Given the aforementioned limitations of neurons and the fact that there are typically more concepts than neurons, it is assumed that concepts are encoded as linear combinations of neurons, \ie, directions in latent space, referred to as \emph{superposition}~\citep{olah2020zoom,elhage2022toy}.
 As an alternative to disentangling the latent space via \glspl{sae}, these directions can be obtained directly, either in supervised or unsupervised fashion, as outlined below.
 Notably, using linear directions does not require knowledge on the role of neurons and allows the representation of \emph{any} concept, even those not extracted by single neurons.

 \textbf{Supervised Concept Estimation:} When concept labels $t$ indicating the presence of a bias are known, concept directions can be estimated via Linear Probing~\citep{alain2016understanding,belinkov2022probing}.
-As such, \glspl{cav}, introduced for concept sensitivity testing~\citep{kim2018interpretability}, were originally computed as the weight vector $\mathbf{w}\in \mathbb{R}^m$ from a linear classifier like a linear SVM, distinguishing latent activations $\mathcal{A}_l^+$ on layer $l$ of samples with the concept from activations $\mathcal{A}_l^-$ of samples without it.
-However, recent work has shown that \glspl{cav} derived from linear classifiers can be influenced by distractors in the data, leading to inaccurate estimates of the concept \emph{signal} direction~\citep{pahde2022navigating}.
-The authors argue that maximizing class separability is the wrong optimization target and propose Pattern-CAVs, as detailed in Appendix~\ref{app:sec:bias_modeling}. \glspl{cav} can be computed on latent activations of arbitrary input shape, such as 3D representations of shape $C\times H\times W$, representing channel, height, and width dimensions, as well as aggregated representations.
+As such, \glspl{cav}, introduced for concept sensitivity testing~\citep{kim2018interpretability}, were originally computed as the weight vector $\mathbf{w}\in \Real^m$ from a linear classifier like a linear SVM, distinguishing latent activations $\setlatent^+$ on layer $l$ of samples with the concept from activations $\setlatent^-$ of samples without it.
+However, recent work has shown that \glspl{cav} derived from linear classifiers can be influenced by distractors in the data, leading to inaccurate estimates of the concept \emph{signal} direction~\citep{pahde2025navigating}.
+Instead of maximizing class separability, which is considered as the wrong optimization target, the work proposes Pattern-CAVs as robust alternative, as detailed in Appendix~\ref{app:sec:bias_modeling}. \glspl{cav} can be computed on latent activations of arbitrary input shape, such as 3D representations in $\Real^{m\times h\times w}$, with $h\in\Real$ and $w\in\Real$ representing the height and width dimensions, respectively, as well as aggregated representations.
 This includes translation-invariant 1D or channel-invariant 2D representations by using max- or average pooling over spatial or channel dimensions~\citep{mikriukov2023evaluating}.
 In this work, we use 1D-\glspl{cav} with max-pooling over spatial dimensions.
 Beyond linear concept representations, Concept Activation Regions have been proposed~\citep{crabbe2022concept}, allowing for non-linear concept representations through a radial kernel function.